srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 + Ping to 10.1.12.2 (double tag outer VID: 12, inner VID: 13) was successful.
 ```

-Ping in VLAN `1` fails.
-Why??
+Ping in `VLAN 1` fails.
+Why?

 Remember the `native` VLAN?
 By default, in EOS, ports send native VLAN traffic with untagged frames.
 The default native VLAN is ID `1`.
 As we are sending traffic with this tag ID, EOS will remove VLAN ID `1` tag when traffic enters through port `Eth1`.

-SR Linux switch will forward traffic transparently and will be delivered to client2.
-If you capture the traffic at client2, you will see that, although arp traffic is received untagged, the Linux host is replying with `eth1.1` MAC address through `eth1` interface.
-This may seem odd but it's standard Linux kernel behavior.
+SR Linux forwards the traffic transparently and deliver the ethernet frames to the client2.
+If you capture the traffic at client2, you will see that, although ARP traffic is received untagged, the Linux host is replying with `eth1.1` MAC address via `eth1` interface.
+This may seem odd, but it's a standard Linux kernel behavior.
 You can modify this setting with `arp_announce` and `arp_ignore` kernel parameters.

-Once arp reply is recieved at client1, the Linux kernel will ignore the frame because we performed the arp request using `eth1.1` interface but received the answer through  `eth1`.
+Once ARP reply is received at client1, the Linux kernel will ignore the frame because we performed the ARP request using `eth1.1` interface but received the answer via `eth1`.

 This is the visual representation of what's happening:

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":1,"zoom":2,"highlight":"#0000ff","nav":false,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srlinux-eos-vlan-handling-lab/diagrams/srl-eos-vlan.drawio"}'></div>

-If we want traffic in VLAN `1` to work, we can configure `switchport trunk native vlan tag` in EOS interfaces.
-With that configuration the ports will send native VLAN traffic with tagged frames.
-The other effect is that untagged traffic will be discarded.
+If we want the traffic in `VLAN 1` to work, we can configure `switchport trunk native vlan tag` on EOS interfaces; with this configuration in effect, EOS sends native VLAN traffic as tagged frames.
+The side effect of this configuration is that the untagged traffic will be discarded entirely.

 You can test this alternate configuration with the following command: